Manushi Chhillar: Endorsements

+Chhillar has modelled for brands like Bata, Fashion Big Bazaar, Cinnamon Hotels & Resorts, Gio watches, Club Factory, H&M, Sabyasachi, Schweppes India, Dior, Samsonite, and Jimmy Choo.
+In April 2018, she was announced as the brand ambassador for the retail jewellery group, Malabar Gold and Diamonds.
+She has promoted brands like Audi Q5 and Panasonic.
+She is also the official brand ambassador for Adidas and Pantene in India.
+In May 2023, she was announced as the brand ambassador for the American multinational cosmetics company, The Estée Lauder Companies.

+In 2023, Chhillar was appointed as the global brand ambassador of Gem and Jewellery Export Promotion Council (GJEPC) for promoting India's diamond, gem and jewellery creations to the global diaspora.
+The Gem and Jewellery Export Promotion Council of India organised an event called “The Ambassador Meet 2023" to showcase finest of Indian jewels to ambassadors of the leading countries of the world, where Chhillar was officially announced as their brand ambassador.
+In May 2024, Chhillar was announced as the new brand ambassador of Clovia, a premier lingerie, sleep, and personal care brand.

+Entrepreneurship

+Chhillar has ventured into entrepreneurship with two notable businesses.
+She co-founded Soma Wellness, a holistic health and wellness brand, with innovative regenerative therapies that blend advanced science with holistic care.

+In 2024, she introduced Dweep, a sustainable and inclusive brand specialising in women's swimwear and resort wear, in collaboration with stylist Sheefa J Gilani.

 In the media

 Subsequent to her win at Miss World, Chhillar received widespread recognition and attention from the media.
-Chhillar was recognised for her achiements by CNN-IBN, and she was awarded at the 2017 Indian of the Year awards, by the organization.
+Chhillar was recognised for her achiements by CNN-IBN, and she was awarded at the 2017 Indian of the Year awards, by the organisation.
 She was voted as the Most Desirable Woman of India in the 2018 internet survey conducted by Times of India.
 In 2019, she was named as the 'Sexiest Vegetarian Personality' in India, by PETA.
 She reacted to the award by expressing, "Being a vegetarian has actually been a way of life for me.
 My parents were vegetarians and while they gave me a choice, I never felt like I was missing on something.
 I've always been a vegetarian and have never felt like I needed to change that."
-In the annual award show organized by Lokmat newspaper, she was named as the most promising Fresh Face in the industry.
+In the annual award show organised by Lokmat newspaper, she was named as the most promising Fresh Face in the industry.

+In May 2023, Chhillar made her debut at the Cannes Film Festival, where her appearance garnered significant attention, showcasing her evolving journey from pageantry to the film industry.